dumians/llm-stack-overview/README.md

 a plan of actions to take which will be fed back into the language model one-by-one to perform those actions.

-ReAct utilised CHain-of-Though prompting technique.
+ReAct utilised Chain-of-Though prompting technique.

 #### Further Reading
 * [REACT: SYNERGIZING REASONING AND ACTING IN LANGUAGE MODELS](https://arxiv.org/pdf/2210.03629.pdf)